-The following images are part of Shanas exhibition Curiouser and Curiouser the entire series can be viewed online with prices and purchced through STALA CONTEMPORARY 13 Cleaver Street West Perth (please click to go to the website)
+The following images are part of Shanas exhibition Curiouser and Curiouser some of these works are available for purchase through STALA CONTEMPORARY 13 Cleaver Street West Perth (please click to go to the website)

 About the Liminal Space Series

 When Alice jumps down the rabbit hole, she is making what sociologist Anthony Giddens would call a fateful decision.
 Fateful decisions are the type of decisions which could change the trajectory of a life.
 They are decisions which are not easily reversed – some obvious examples are: getting married, getting divorced, embarking on a course of study or travel, or choosing to have a family.

 “In another moment Alice went down after [the white rabbit], never once considering how in the world she was to get out again.”
 Alice in Wonderland, Lewis Carroll (1865).

 After jumping one must accept the fall that follows, you cannot change your mind mid-jump or mid-fall.
 The action has a consequence.
 The phrase ‘down the rabbit hole’ has in our current time become synonymous with ideas around delving into a subject, becoming immersed and being open to ideas beyond what is known.
 In this series Shana examines aspects of the liminal space of Alice falling, as a place of transition between the familiar knowing of what was and the uncertainty of what comes next; that moment after the decision has been made but before the outcome is known.
 Alice can struggle, fall awkwardly and fight against the reality that she is falling; or she can float gracefully (as she does in the original text).
 These works navigate the process of accepting the fall as a natural consequence of the jump.